Michael Easterday

-Michael E. 'Mike' Easterday (born August 30, 1961) is an American politician.
+Michael E. Easterday (born August 30, 1961) is an American politician.

 Early life, education and career

 Easterday earned a Bachelor of Science degree from Bob Jones University in 1987, and a Juris Doctor degree from the University of South Carolina School of Law in 1999.

 Easterday currently works in health care administration.

 Political career

 Easterday was elected to the South Carolina House of Representatives from the 27th District in 1995.

 Easterday served as a member of the House Judiciary Committee, chairing the Criminal Laws Subcommittee, and as Secretary of the House Ethics Committee.
 On January 16, 2003, he joined the Office of Governor Mark Sanford, serving as a Liaison between the Executive and Legislative branch.
 Upon taking the position, Easterday resigned his seat in the House.
 Garry R. Smith won the special election to succeed him.

 Easterday later served as Chief of Staff and Director of Office on Aging for Lieutenant Governor Andre Bauer.